sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 explicit focus on easing (or even promoting) the integration of mature code into Sage.

-Specific steps:
+Specifics:

-- layout the code as in the Sage library, with top module called sage-blah instead of sage, and use *recursive monkey patching* (TODO: make a pip package for this, and add a link here) to insert all this code dynamically in the Sage library.
+- Layout the code as in the Sage library, with top module called e.g. ``sage-blah`` instead of ``sage``.
+For example, to add a method to the Sage class Partition, one would put it in an otherwise empty class ``sage-blah.combinat.partition.Partition``.

+- Use *recursive monkey patching* (TODO: make a pip package for this, and add a link here) to insert all the code dynamically in the Sage library.

   The effect is to patch the Sage library, as with branches or patch queues; however this is done semantically at the granularity of methods rather than syntactically at the granularity of lines in the source code.

 Examples:

 - `Sage-semigroups <https://github.com/nthiery/sage-semigroups/>`_ (very preliminary!!!)

 Pros:

 - Same as above
 - 8. is straightforward
 - Lighter maintenance overhead compared to branches or patch queues: